-The Committee are distressed to notice such long delays in the energisation of the tube-wells after their completion.
-The object of scrutiny by Public Accounts Committee is not only to see that the expenditure has been properly incurred or the scheme has been executed, but the Committee has also to see that the purpose envisaged by the scheme is fully achieved.
-The Committee notice with anguish that such a long time lag was being allowed to occur before. the wells sunk were actually put to use.
-Such delays, the Committee feel, occured due to sheer lack of coordination between the Public Health Department and the Electricity Board with the result that although huge expenditure was incurred on the execution of the Schemes for the construction of tubewells, the desired benefit from such schemes failed to reach the beneficiaries for considerably long periods.
+The Committee are distressed to notice such long delays in the energisafion of the tube-wells after their completion.
+The object of scrutiny by the Public Accounts Committee is not only to see that the expenditure has been properly incurred or the scheme has been executed, but the Committee has also to see that the purpose envisaged by the scheme is fully achieved.
+The Committee motice with anguish that such a long time lag was being allowed to occur before the wells sunk were actually put to use.
+Such delays, the Committee feel, occuthe wells sunk were actually put to use.
+Such delays, the Committee feel, occuand the Electricity Board with the result that although huge expenditure was incurred on the execution of the Schemes for the construction of tubewells, the desired benefit from such schemes failed to reach the beneficiaries for considerably long periods.